Doubleview

 Doubleview has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 11 projects that may impact this region.
-Notable ones include Doubleview Underground Power Project, Odin Road Residential Infill, Stephenson Avenue Extension, and Stirling Bus Interchange Upgrade.
-The following list details those likely to be most relevant.
+Local infrastructure projects, major works, and planning changes have a significant influence on regional performance.
+AreaSearch has identified 11 projects that are expected to impact the suburb.
+Notable developments include the Doubleview Underground Power Project, the Odin Road Residential Infill, the Stephenson Avenue Extension, and the Stirling Bus Interchange Upgrade, with the most relevant details provided in the listings below.

 Professional plan users can use the search below to filter and access additional projects.